 After hours of wandering through these fantastic museums, I was ready for a cold drink.
 My partner and I walked over to Park Avenue to grab a drink at Iron Tug Brewing.
 It was obvious that Park Avenue was a popular destination.
 There were plenty of restaurants, people sitting outside and walking their dogs around the street.
 If I’m being honest, I’m not a huge beer drinker, so I wasn’t sure what to order.
 Luckily for me, the employees at Iron Tug Brewing were extremely helpful in recommending what to order and gave us some samples.
 My favorite of the samples was a Tiramisu flavor and a Creamsicle flavor.

-Although I wasn’t able to visit during my stay, the Genesee Brew House is a popular brewery and restaurant in Rochester.
-Genesee Brew House is associated with the famous Genesee Brewing Company, which is renowned for its delicious craft brews.
-This restaurant and brewery was founded back in 2012 and has been a great success ever since.
-If you enjoy craft brews, you’ll definitely want to stop by Genesee Brew House and Iron Tug Brewing.
+Although I wasn’t able to visit during my stay, the Genesee Brew House is also a popular brewery and restaurant; it is associated with the famous Genesee Brewing Company, which is renowned for its delicious craft brews.

 Veneto Wood Fired Pizza & Pasta